dntoll/1DV608/Assignment_2/README.md

 ## Rules
 The Assignment is done individually!
 You are not allowed to copy or take solutions from others.

+All mandatory test-cases should be successful for the assignment to be approved (minimum for Grade E).
+For higher grades some or all of the volontary test-cases should be fullfilled.

 ## Task 1.
 Explore requirements and test-cases.